ozaner/ozanerhansha.github.io-OLD/_posts/philosophy/turing.md

 Turing makes special note of that fact that, despite being totally mechanical rather than electrical like modern computers, the analytical engine is totally equivalent to any other digital computer.
 He does this because, apparently, some people attached special importance to the fact that both the human nervous system and digital computers are electrical.
 The existence of mechanical computers, then, rids us of any connection between the two based on some superstitious view of electricity.
 That said, it is no surprise that both nervous systems and computers use electricity as both systems require 'fast signaling' as Turing puts it.

 ## §5.
 Universality of Digital Computers
 Here Turing tells us that Turing machines are **discrete state machines** and elaborates on this concept.
 An important point he makes is that, given the inputs and current state of such a machine, its future behavior is fully determined.
 He likens this to the Laplacian view that if one knew the current state of the entire universe, one could use classical mechanics to calculate the future (aka Laplace's demon).
-The difference here, Turing notes, is that constructing a finite state machine is a bit more practical then measuring the entire current state of the universe.
+The difference here, Turing notes, is that constructing a finite state machine is quite a bit more practical then measuring the entire current state of the universe.

-Another important point he makes is that these discrete states, as opposed to the regular continuous states we see in nature, is that they are resistant to small changes, i.e. they are not chaotic.
+Another important point he makes is that, unlike the regular continuous states we see in nature, these discrete states are resistant to small changes, i.e. they are not chaotic.
 Utilizing the Laplacian demon analogy, he notes that something as small as an electron being in a slightly different position might lead to radically different results in the calculation of the universe's future state (a phenomena commonly referred to as the butterfly effect).

 Discrete state machines don't suffer from this problem as it is easy to distinguish their states from one another due to there being a finite (or in the case of Turing machines, countably infinite) number of them.
 An obvious example of this is the representation of 0 and 1 in digital computers as electrical voltages.
 Even if a voltage that was neither 0 nor 1 was registered, it could be reasonably assumed that the intended voltage is whatever is closer to either of the valid states ($0.3\approx0$, $0.9\approx1$).

 *Of course, our modern view of physics does not allow for a Laplacian demon as, even if one got around the relativistic ambiguity of 'the current state of the universe', one would also have to contend with the fact that, on quantum scales, the universe and its laws are probablistic.*

 Moving along, Turing now takes a quick detour to talk about the number of representable states in a contemporary (1950) digital computer.
-He uses the 'Manchester Machine', the first electronic stored-program computer and housed at the University of Manchester, as a measuring stick.
-It had 174,380 bits (~21.8 kb) of storage meaning it could represent $2^{174380}\approx10^{52500}$.
+He uses the 'Manchester Machine', the first electronic stored-program computer as a measuring stick.
+It had 174,380 bits (~21.8 kb) of storage meaning it could represent $2^{174380}\approx10^{52500}$ different states.

 Despite this complexity, it should be possible to predict what this computer will do by simply having a copy of its instruction table and current state.
-And if a human can compute the future states of this machine:
+Further, if a human could compute the future states of this machine via the table, why not a computer:

 >"There is no reason why this calculation should not be carried out by means of a digital computer.
 Provided it could be carried sufficiently quickly the digital computer could mimic the behavior of any discrete state machine."

-And with this, Turing introduces us to the notion of a **universal Turing machine**.
-A Turing machine that can simulate any other Turing machine, even themselves.
+And with this Turing introduces us to the notion of a **universal Turing machine**, a Turing machine that can simulate any other Turing machine, even themselves.
 Digital computers, like the Manchester machine, are examples of these types of machines.
 Of course the effectiveness of this emulation will depend on what resources the emulator has at its disposal.
 There will always be an overhead to this sort of simulation, but not necessarily a prohibitively expensive one.

-A useful consequences of this is that any computational task can be achieved with a single device with sufficient resources.
-There is no need, in principal, to create new and different computers for different tasks as they are all effectively equivalent.
+A useful consequences of this is that any computational task can be done using a single device with sufficient resources.
+There is no need, in principal, to create new and different computers for different tasks as they are all computationally equivalent.

 *Indeed you can (naively) think of your desktop computer as a universal Turing machine, and the stored programs it runs as simulated Turing machines.
-No need to buy a powerpoint machine when its program code can be stored instead.*
+No need to buy a powerpoint machine when its program code (i.e. instructions) can be stored and ran (i.e. simulated) instead.*

 Turing ends this section by simply restating the question posed in §3 "are there imaginable digital machines that can do well in the imitation game?" to the following, as he's shown, equivalent question: